JenniBeadle/ptx-vid-loc/docs/Introduction.md

   Summary
   - Title screen from the previous video "How to Arrange Windows"
   - screenshots of Paratext menu showing undo tab move, undo tab close
-  - a variety of resources
+  - a variety of resources.
+  Four projects in 3 column layout, PTP on the left, NRSV in middle, right column split vertically between anything (top) and NLT07 (bottom).

 ### \# 15 - 0.2.3e	How To View Other Bible Related Texts In Paratext (0.2.3e)
 [**Overview**](https://drive.google.com/file/d/1wLC9rOZHbA0vBfRzlM6m0CZYiB5jRrv-/view?usp=sharing) [**Actions**]
 - **Opening screen**